-A Bloody Mary may be America’s tried-and-true hangover cure, but the morning after a 7-hour Thanksgiving dinner and countless drinks may require a stronger concoction.
-On Friday morning, take some cues from around the world—if you can stomach it.
+A Bloody Mary may be America’s tried-and-true hangover cure, but New Year's Day may require a stronger concoction.
+Take some cues from around the world—if you can stomach it.
 Just be glad you didn’t wake up in ancient Rome, where the traditional cure was a deep-fried canary, eaten whole.

 After a night of too much sake, the Japanese rely on a type of dried sour plums called umeboshi.
 To dilute the bitterness, the less-than-brave steep them in green tea.

 The Germans have a word for everything, even hangover breakfast: katerfrühstück.
 It features a pickled herring wrapped around pickled cucumbers and onions, and sometimes includes a beer.

 Poles down a glass of brine from sour pickles or sauerkraut to ease the vodka-induced morning doldrums.